Can You Eat Too Much Fat on a Keto Diet?

 1. Can I eat unlimited amounts of fat on a keto diet?

-A high intake of unhealthy fats, such as trans fats and excessive saturated fats, can increase the risk of heart disease.
-It is important to focus on consuming healthy fats and monitoring cholesterol levels.
+A high intake of saturated fats, commonly found in animal products, can increase LDL cholesterol levels and potentially increase the risk of heart disease.
+It is important to choose healthy fats and moderate saturated fat intake.

-4. Can I still lose weight if I consume too much fat on a keto diet?
+3. Can I consume too much protein on a keto diet?

-6. Can I follow a keto diet if I have certain medical conditions?
+6. Can I follow a keto diet without consuming high amounts of fat?